BalintCsala/VanillaPuddingTart/README.md

 - 3840x2160 (4k): 196
 - 7680x4320 (8k): 312 (Maybe the 2 fps you'll be getting at this resolution isn't worth it)

 Once you have `v`, you need to edit some files.
-Go into the resource pack folder and find the files
+Go into the folder of the resource pack (`%appdata%/.minecraft/resourcepacks/<shader name>/`) and find the files

 - `assets/minecraft/shaders/include/utils.glsl`
 - `assets/minecraft/shaders/program/raytracer.fsh`